segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Data is not sent to Google

-Ensure that at least one mapping has been configured and enabled in the destination mappings for an event you want to send to Google Analytics.
+Ensure that the **setConfigurationFields** mapping is enabled and at least one other mapping has been configured and enabled in the destination mappings for an event you want to send to Google Analytics.
 If no mappings are enabled, the destination does not send events.

-1. Disable the **Page Views** advanced setting (set it to *False*) so only Segment's `analytics.page()` sends to the GA4 SDK.
-Or,
-2. Edit or disable the preset **Set Configuration Fields** mapping so only the `page_view` included in the gtag.js snippet sends to the GA4 SDK.

 ### Tracking UTM Parameters